top of page

 (former owner of Michael Walsh Funeral Directors)

 Michael Walsh, Funeral Director has been conducting funerals with kindness and compassion since 1986.
 After selling the business to Dignity many many years ago, Michael has decided to help us out when people request him.
 He has such an amazing reputation and we are so proud that he will only do services for us.
 If you have any queries please do not hesitate to get in touch.
 Michael is happy to conduct funerals for families when requested.
+The staff here Jill, Peter, Claire or Teresa will arrange everything but Michael will conduct.

 NOTE: Michael Walsh has nothing to do with Michael Walsh Funeral Directors in Caldewgate, Carlisle.
 This company is owned by DIGNITY.